 New breeding methods

 In recent years, a number of new breeding methods have been developed which can considerably accelerate the development of new varieties.
 In the case of some of these new plant breeding techniques, the European Court of Justice has decided on 25 July 2018 that they should be considered as genetic modification techniques.
-Therefore, the varieties obtained by these breeding methods fall under the regulation of the GMO directive 2001/18/EG.
+Therefore, the varieties obtained by these breeding methods fall under the regulation of the European GMO directive 2001/18/EG.

-In its current assortment, Rijk Zwaan has not included any varieties obtained by techniques to which the GMO directive is applicable.
+In its current assortment, Rijk Zwaan has not included any varieties obtained by techniques to which the European GMO directive is applicable.
 Moreover, the regulation and qualification of products may vary per country.
 Of course we monitor these developments closely.

 Position of smallholders

 Rijk Zwaan strives to add value in developing countries as well as developed ones.
 We therefore also maintain a high standard of quality in developing countries and consciously opt for hybrid varieties, underlining our long-term approach.
 The production of such varieties demands a greater investment than traditional ‘open pollinated’ varieties but it ultimately results in a higher yield and better quality.
 Hence these hybrid varieties contribute to the development of local sales networks and to boosting local vegetable consumption.

 Rijk Zwaan is firmly convinced that small-scale, local growers play a key role in building a sustainable food supply in developing countries.
 Although important, good varieties alone are not enough; knowledge transfer is essential to maximise the potential of these varieties.
 In this context, Rijk Zwaan works very closely with governments, NGOs and other (local) partners.